 Photo:Getty Images/Alessandra Benedetti - Corbis

-Prepare to see a return of fringe in the New Year.
+We prepared to see a return of all kinds of fringe styles throughout 2020, and the prediction came true.
 Streicher recommends adding bangs to a bob haircut to give it a cool vintage vibe.
 Fitzsimons recommends trying out curtain bangs, which are the iconic face-framing bangs made famous by '60s stars like Brigitte Bardot.
 "Curtain bangs will definitely make a comeback as more retro styles gain popularity," he says.
 "What I love about curtain bangs is that they're low maintenance and can easily be grown out into face-framing layers—perfect for any face shape and suits every hair type."

 Alexa Chung demonstrates the cool-girl power of curtain bangs.
 You can see how the centre parting, paired with the long face-framing layers, makes for a very chic, and very retro, haircut.